joemoose/dungeoneers.d20/docs/old-equipment.md

 ## Armor

-Armor reduces the damage you suffer from an attack.
-Any character can strap on the best armor they can afford and enjoy its protective qualities.
-A player character can have up to a **5 armor rating** at most, even if items would increase it above this number.
+Armor reduces the damage you take from an attack.
+You can strap on the best armor you can afford and enjoy its protection.
+You can have up to a **5 armor rating** at most, even if items would increase the rating above this number.

-Armor has characteristics that affect its use.

-- ***n* armor rating** items are the base armor.
-Only a single type of base armor can be equipped.
+There are two types of protective gear: base armor and secondary protective items.

+### Base Armor

+***n* armor** where “n” is the armor rating, such as **1** or **2**.
+These items represent your *base armor*.
+You can wear only one type of base armor.
+- Base armor typically takes up **2** *inventory slots*.
-- **+1 armor rating** items can be equipped with the base armor to increase the armor rating by one.
+- **+1 armor** is a secondary protective gear that can be used along with the base armor to increase your armor rating by **1**.
+Examples include *shields* and *helms*.

-- **Bulky** armor requires two body inventory slots.
+### Secondary Protection

 - **Helmets** provide an advantage on attribute saves to avoid critical damage in addition to a +1 armor rating.
 - **Shields** have other uses in addition to a +1 armor rating:
 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
-	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
+	- Can be used as a dual weapon (as a cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.

 **Armor List**